 - Separate the egg whites from the yolks while they are cold (it’s a little easier) and set the whites aside to come to room temperature for better volume when you whip them.

-- While custard is cooling, whip egg whites to stiff, glossy peaks with a standing mixer fitted with a whip attachment or a hand mixer with beaters.
+- While curd is cooling, whip egg whites to stiff, glossy peaks with a standing mixer fitted with a whip attachment or a hand mixer with beaters.
 Next, whip the cream in a separate bowl.
 When custard is cool, gently combine all three parts: custard, whipped egg whites and whipped cream.
 Chill until serving time.
 Serve in stemmed wine glasses or bowls topped with berries and garnished with mint.